EnsembleUI/ensemble_docs/pages/GraphQL/mutations.md

       query:  'mutation {delete_profiles(where: {id: {_in: [${firstID},${secondID}]}}){affected_rows}}'
 ```

-In this context, we aim to delete multiple records from the database simultaneously.
-The IDs of the records to be deleted are given as inputs to the API and then passed to the mutation query for execution.
-Hasura GraphQL employs the where clause in deletion operations to determine which records should be deleted based on specific criteria.
-When using Hasura GraphQL mutations for deletion, you can utilize the where clause to filter the targeted records for deletion.
-Upon completing the deletion operation, we provide information about the number of affected rows.
+In this scenario within Hasura GraphQL, our objective is to perform a batch deletion of multiple records from the database concurrently.
+We supply the IDs of the records slated for deletion as inputs to the API, which are subsequently forwarded to the mutation query for processing.
+Hasura GraphQL employs the where clause as a pivotal component in deletion operations, guiding the system to discern which records are slated for deletion based on predefined criteria.
+By leveraging the where clause in Hasura GraphQL mutations designed for deletion, you can effectively filter and target specific records for removal, enhancing precision and control over the deletion process.

+Upon successful completion of the deletion operation, we furnish feedback regarding the impact of this action by providing information regarding the number of rows affected, offering a comprehensive view of the changes made to the database as a result of the deletion process.